Bristol Centre for Supercomputing

 Isambard-AI

-Isambard-AI is set to become the UK’s fastest and most powerful supercomputer, purpose-built for AI research following build completion in Summer 2025.
-Designed to provide open-source intelligence, it will transform research and drive AI-led breakthroughs in critical areas like automated drug discovery and climate research.
-There is also significant potential to recycle its heat output for nearby infrastructure.
+Isambard-AI is the UK’s fastest and most powerful supercomputer, purpose-built for AI research.
+Designed to provide open-source intelligence, it is transforming research and driving AI-led breakthroughs in critical areas like automated drug discovery and climate research.

 Isambard 3